Accenture/mercury-composable/guides/CHAPTER-2.md

 A function is an event listener with the "handleEvent" method.
 The data structures of input and output are defined by API interface contract during application design phase.

-In the above example, the input is AsyncHttpRequest because this function is designed to handle an HTTP request event from a REST endpoint defined in the "rest.yaml" configuration file.
-We set the output as "Object" so that there is flexibility in returning a HashMap or a PoJo.
-You can also enforce the use of a PoJo by updating the output type.

-A single transaction may involve multiple functions.
-For example, the user submits a form from a browser that sends an HTTP request to a function.
-In MVC pattern, the function receiving the user's input is the "controller".
-It carries out input validation and forwards the event to a business logic function (the "view") that performs some processing and then submits the event to a data persistent function (the "model") to save a record into the database.

-In cloud native application, the transaction flow may be more sophisticated than the typical "mvc" style.
-You can do "event orchestration" in the function receiving the HTTP request and then make event requests to various functions.

-This "event orchestration" can be done by code using the "PostOffice" and/or "FastRPC" API.

-To further reduce coding effort, you can perform "event orchestration" by configuration using "Event Script".
-Event Script is available as an optional enterprise add-on module from Accenture.
+In the above example, the input is MyPoJo and the output is AnotherPoJo.

+For the event orchestration, PoJos are treated as key-value Maps so that you can use the dot-bracket convention to map subset of a PoJo from one function to another if needed.

+When the input is used for a PoJo, you may also pass parameters to the user function as headers.
+We will discuss this in Chapter 3 "Event Script syntax".

 ## Extensible authentication function